Pershing Square Professor of Economics and Finance

 David Laibson is a member of the National Bureau of Economic Research, where he is Research Associate in the Asset Pricing, Economic Fluctuations, and Aging Working Groups.
-Laibsonʼs research focuses on the topic of behavioral economics, and he is a co-leader of Harvard Universityʼs Foundations of Human Behavior Initiative....
+Laibsonʼs research focuses on the topic of behavioral economics, and he is a co-leader of the Harvard University Foundations of Human Behavior Initiative....
 Read more about David Laibson

 Gautam Rao received his Ph.D. in Economics from UC Berkeley in 2014, and is presently a post-doctoral research fellow at Microsoft Research Labs, New England.
-He will begin an appointment as an Assistant Professor at the Department of Economics at Harvard in July 2015.
+He joined the Department of Economics at Harvard as an Assistant Professor in July 2015 and was promoted to Associate Professor in 2019.
 Gautam's research brings insights from psychology to bear on topics in economics, particularly topics relevant to developing countries.
 Recent projects include studying how mixing rich and poor students in schools in India affects social preferences and behaviors, how citizens are motivated to vote by social image concerns, and how innovative financial contracts can help patients with hypertension overcome their self-control problems in rural India.
 In addition to working in behavioral and development economics, he has secondary interests in political and labor economics.

 Andrei Shleifer has worked in the areas of comparative corporate governance, law and finance, behavioral finance, as well as institutional economics.
 He has published six books, including The Grabbing Hand (with Robert Vishny), and Inefficient Markets: An Introduction to Behavioral Finance, as well as over a hundred articles.
 In 1999, Shleifer won the John Bates Clark medal of the American Economic Association....
 Read more about Andrei Shleifer